-A qualified panel of three to five judges-comprising subject matter experts and representatives from the partner district use cases selected by the competition organizers-scores finalist submissions according to the extent to which they agree that the content and formatting requirements were met and that the solution aligns with the judging statements listed in Table 2.
-Judges evaluate the Final Deliverable Package sections using a scale from 1 to 6 for disagreement or agreement with the evaluation statements, as shown in Table 3.
+A qualified panel of three to five judges-comprising subject matter experts and representatives from the partner district use cases selected by the competition organizers-scores finalist submissions according to the extent to which they agree that the content and formatting requirements were met and that the solution aligns with the judging statements listed in Tables 2 and 3.
+Judges evaluate the final deliverable package sections using a scale from 1 to 6 (1 being "strongly disagree" and 6 being "strongly agree") with the evaluation statements, as shown in Table 4.

-Table 3.
+Table 4.
 Scoring Scale

-1 2 3 4 5 6 Strongly disagree Disagree Slightly disagree Slightly agree Agree Strongly agree
+1 1 2 4 5 6 Strongly disagree Disagree Slightly disagree Slightly agree Agree Strongly agree

-Judges are assigned deliverable sections and evaluation statements based on their areas of expertise, as shown in Table 4.
-All judges evaluate the Project Proposal.
+Judges are assigned deliverable sections and evaluation statements based on their areas of expertise, as shown in Table 5.
+All judges evaluate the project proposal.

-Table 4.
+Table 5.
 Judging Panel Makeup and Assignments

 Content System Design Judge Financial Analysis Judge District Use Case Judge

-Project proposal X X X
+Project proposal Х Х Х

-Conceptual system design Х
+Conceptual system design х

-Financial analysis X
+Financial analysis Х

 Development plan Х

-The judges will take the following steps and actions to ensure each finalist entry receives fair and equal consideration:
+The judges take the following steps and actions to ensure each finalist entry receives fair consideration:

-- 1. Judges review their assigned content of the Final Deliverable Packages submitted by each team. - 2.
-Each statement listed in the "Judging Statements for Evaluation" receives a preliminary score from 1, "strongly disagree," to 6, "strongly agree" (according to the scoring scale shown in Table 3), based on the subjective determination of each judge. - 3.
+- 1. Judges review their assigned content of the final deliverable packages submitted by each team. - 2.
+Each statement listed in the "Judging Statements for Evaluation" receives a preliminary score from 1 ("strongly disagree") to 6 ("strongly agree"), according to the scoring scale shown in Table 3, based on the subjective determination of each judge. - 3.
 The evaluation statements form the basis of each judge's score, so it is critical that teams successfully complete each component of the deliverable package while maintaining a comprehensive and innovative strategy overall. - 4.
 The scores from each judge are collected to determine the team's preliminary score.
 The summed score from each judge is averaged across the judging panel as the preliminary average score for each team. - 5.
 The preliminary scores for all teams in the division yield a preliminary ranking of teams. - 6.
 The judges witness a 15-minute live presentation by each team.
 Each division presents in parallel.
 Ten minutes are provided for judges to ask questions of each team.
-A maximum of 5 students per team may present, and up to 10 students per team may answer questions from the judges.
+A maximum of five students per team may present, and up to 10 students per team may answer questions from the judges.

 - 7. The judging panel convenes following the live video conference presentations to review preliminary scores, discuss and agree upon the final evaluation of each statement, and determine the winners of the competition. - 8.
-First-, second-, and third-place winners and optional honorable mentions are identified and announced.
+Winners (up to first, second, and third places) and optional honorable mentions are identified and announced.
 Individual scores for each team are not released.
 No ranking is completed beyond third place.
 The judges' feedback is provided to each team individually. - 9.
-The first-place winner of each division presents an 8-minute project Proposal Pitch at the final event.
-Final event attendees select a Proposal Pitch winner from among the presenting teams.
+The first-place winner of each division presents a six-minute project proposal pitch at the final event.
+A panel of industry judges selects a proposal pitch winner from among the presenting teams according to Table 6.
 The presentations are open to the public and promoted to industry, increasing the recognition of the top teams.